casanet/casanet-server/README.md

 1. In cmd (in administration mode) press: `C:\Python27\Scripts\pip.exe install broadlink`

 to read IR codes:
-i recomended https://github.com/davorf/BlackBeanControl project that kept all in ini file easily or http://rm-bridge.fun2code.de/ , and after getting code, insert them to map file.
+i recomended https://github.com/davorf/BlackBeanControl project that kept all in ini file easily or http://rm-bridge.fun2code.de/ , and after getting code, insert them to `modules\Broadlink\irCommandsMap.json` file.

 To get xiaomi token:
 https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token_mirobot_new.md
 or call device.discover() in https://github.com/aholstenson/miio#advanced-device-management

+Note that all modules work only after the device is connected to the internal network at home.
+To connect the appliance, use the official manufacturer's application.

 for more information about token and ir codes see [Current Modules Explanations](#current-modules-explanations)